andrew-hossack/MediaTools/README.md

 # YouTube Automation Project
 A project for automating the simple task of uploading mindless content to YouTube.
 This library is written to leverage different input video sources and includes resources like TikTokTools to get content.

-In the future, other sources of video, audio, and text-based content will be provided such as Reddit over Test To Speech (TTS) and more.
+In the future, other sources of video, audio, and text-based content will be provided such as Reddit over Text To Speech (TTS) and more.

 ## ```TikTokTools Class```
 Built on [TikTokApi by David Teather](https://github.com/davidteather/TikTok-Api), ```TikTokTools``` is a wrapper class to enable the user to quickly source content from TikTok without needing developer API access.